Staying for 2 weeks in Japan soon? We’ve got you covered with must-dos and must-visits!

 Day 8: Tokyo DisneySea

 For your eighth day, you’re going to the most popular theme park in Tokyo — Tokyo DisneySea!
 Unlike most Disney theme parks, DisneySea sets place mostly on water, so don’t forget to bring extra clothes.
 Get ready to see some of your Disney favorites like Nemo, The Little Mermaid, Aladdin, and Indiana Jones!
-To get the full fun and exciting experience, make sure to drop by these seven themed ports in the park — Mysterious Island, Mermaid Lagoon, Arabian Coast, Port Discovery, Lost River Delta, Mediterranean Harbor, and American Waterfront.
+To get the full fun and exciting experience, make sure to drop by these eight themed ports in the park — Mysterious Island, Mermaid Lagoon, Arabian Coast, Port Discovery, Lost River Delta, Mediterranean Harbor, American Waterfront, and Fantasy Springs.
 There are many restaurants inside the theme park that you can try for a quick break too like Cafe Portofino, Gondolier Snacks, Zambini Brothers’ Ristorante, Magellan’s, and Mamma Biscotti’s Bakery.

 Day 9: A little bit of Tokyo & Akihabara

-• Hamarikyu Gardens: Another relaxing destination is the Hamarikyu Gardens in central Tokyo!
+- Hamarikyu Gardens: First top is a relaxing destination to combat the business of the city, Hamarikyu Gardens in central Tokyo!
 The garden sits alongside Tokyo Bay and a teahouse where you can sit and stay for a while as you sip from your hot cup of fresh tea.
 No matter the season, the greenery surrounding Hamarikyu Gardens is always spectacular to look at.
 Two trees that stand out here are maple and ginkgo trees.

 Day 10: Visit Mt.
 Fuji & Lake Ashi